 Abdominal trigger points can not only cause pain but also other symptoms you would not normally attribute to your muscles :

 Abdominal muscles are your main postural muscles.
 If they are tight owing to too many trigger points it’s impossible for you to stand straight for long.
 Also, you will notice that your pelvis may be tilted forward or backwards, or your midspine sidewards (scoliosis).

-intervertebral disks can suffer severely from trigger points which have
+intervertebral disks can suffer severely as a consequence of trigger points which have

 shortened your stomach muscles.